 The purpose of the Center is to provide access to the Center's numerous holdings of U. S. Congressional collections, papers of Mississippi legislators and other state offices, and local materials of various kinds.
 These materials were donated to the Center by the individuals whose public service careers they reflect.
 Oral histories, extensive photograph collections and memorabilia enhance the collections.
 Finding aids and digitized samples of the collections are available on the Center website.
 The materials cannot be checked out, but qualified researchers may use them on site.

 The Morris W. H. (Bill) Collins Speaker Series brings leading figures of the day to the Mississippi State University campus to engage in close and personal discussions about their lives and careers.
-Each meeting takes place at the Mitchell Memorial Library in The Grisham Room between the hours of 2:00 PM to 3:30 PM on the dates indicated below.
+Each meeting takes place at the Mitchell Memorial Library in The Grisham Room between the hours of 2:00 PM to 3:30 PM on the dates of the event.

 The John C. Stennis Center for Public Service Leadership was established by Congress as a living tribute to the public service career of John C. Stennis who served in the United States Senate over 41 years.
 The center was created by Public Law 100-458, October 1, 1988, and is codified in the United States Code under Title 2-The Congress, Chapter 22.
 The Stennis Center develops and delivers a portfolio of unique programs for young people, leaders in local, state and federal government and congressional staff.
 These programs promote public service as a noble calling, enhance leadership skills and foster relationships among leaders with similar concerns.